realparmesan/doggo-breading-site/content/english/pages/terms-and-conditions.md

 ## 1. Acceptance of Terms

-By accessing and using Mahia Pups, you agree to comply with and be bound by the following terms and conditions.
+By accessing and using Kabana Kennels, you agree to comply with and be bound by the following terms and conditions.
 If you do not agree with any part of these terms, please do not use our website.

 ## 2. Use of the Website